 Micron (MU) Received its Third Buy in a Row

-After Wells Fargo and Deutsche Bank gave Micron (NASDAQ: MU) a Buy rating last month, the company received another Buy, this time from Needham.
-Analyst Rajvindra Gill maintained a Buy rating on Micron today and set a price target of $70.00.
-The company’s shares closed last Monday at $52.94, close to its 52-week high of $54.30.
+After Wells Fargo and Deutsche Bank gave Micron (NASDAQ: MU) a Buy rating last month, the company received another Buy, this time from Mizuho Securities.
+Analyst Vijay Rakesh maintained a Buy rating on Micron yesterday and set a price target of $61.00.
+The company’s shares closed last Monday at $53.04, close to its 52-week high of $54.30.

-According to TipRanks.com, Gill is a 5-star analyst with an average return of 15.0% and a 61.3% success rate.
-Gill covers the Consumer Goods sector, focusing on stocks such as Sequans Communications S A, Everspin Technologies, and Smart Global Holdings.
+According to TipRanks.com, Rakesh is a top 100 analyst with an average return of 21.2% and a 65.1% success rate.
+Rakesh covers the Consumer Goods sector, focusing on stocks such as Skyworks Solutions, Texas Instruments, and Cypress Semicon.

-Currently, the analyst consensus on Micron is a Moderate Buy with an average price target of $57.63, which is a 9.2% upside from current levels.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Micron with a $58.47 average price target, implying a 10.3% upside from current levels.
 In a report issued on December 6, Wells Fargo also maintained a Buy rating on the stock.

 See today’s analyst top recommended stocks >>